Cloudxtreme/exqueue/README.md

 From the history, print the commands that failed, i.e., had a non-zero shell exit status.

+## `jump <pattern>`

+Find jobs in the queue whose shell command+arguments match the pattern and jump them to head of the queue.

 ## `cancel <pattern>`

-Cancel jobs in queue whose shell command+arguments matches the pattern supplied.
+Cancel jobs in queue whose shell command+arguments match the pattern supplied.

 ## `redo <pattern>`